Protein and Amino Acid Synthesis

 Synthesis of Non-Essential Amino Acids

 Amino acids contain both a carbon skeleton and at least one amino group.
-For the non-essential amino acids, five can be generated under most normal conditions.
-The other non-essential amino acids require at least one precursor.
-These relationships are summarized in Table 1.
+For the non-essential amino acids, five can be generated under most normal conditionsMnemonic is ANDES using their single letter abbreviations, meaning Alanine, Asparagine, Aspartate, Glutamate, Serine..
+The other non-essential amino acids require at least one precursorArginine and Proline require Glutamate; Cysteine and Glycine require Serine, Glutamine requires Glutamate, and as we discussed for PKU, Tyrosine requires Phenylalanine.
+These relationships are summarized in Table .

 Humans Have Lost the Ability to Synthesize Several Amino Acids.

 Some of the more complex amino acid biosynthetic pathways have been lost during human evolution.
-A plausible explanation is that these amino acids were easier for us to obtain from the diet, and were too evolutionarily costly to continue to synthesize.
+A plausible explanation is that these amino acids were easier for us to obtain from the diet, and were too evolutionarily costly to continue to synthesizePlants, on the other hand are not very effective hunter-gatherers and therefore need to make all of their amino acids..
 There are some remnants of this process where we can generate an amino acid, but not particularly efficiently.
 For example, Arginine is synthesized from Glutamate in a eight step pathway.
 This is why Arginine is nutritionally essential during growth and development, because it is so difficult to synthesize.

 Summary of biosynthetic pathways of essential amino acids.
 Amino acids are generally made from a carbon skeleton and a nitrogen source.
 Conditional indicates that these amino acids are generated by further metabolism of the initial amino acid.